-A delectable curation of classic video game music from an era when pixel art was a necessity rather than a stylistic choice!
-Not necessarily chosen from my favourite games (though indeed some are), this is a selection of music that has delighted, captivated, thrilled, and impressed upon me over the years.
-Basically, the stuff I’m always humming to myself in the shower 🙂
+A delectable curation of classic chiptune music from an era when pixel art was a necessity rather than a stylistic choice!
+Not necessarily chosen from my favourite video games, though indeed some are, this is a selection of music that has delighted, captivated, thrilled, and impressed upon me over the years.
+Basically, the stuff I’m always humming to myself in the shower (I’m not joking!) 🙂

-Aside from one or two exceptions (thanks to the inconsistency of SoundCloud!!!), these tracks have been uploaded from my ever-growing personal collection.
-The vast majority have been sourced from accurate music files extracted or ripped from the original games.
+The tracks on my playlist have been uploaded from my ever-growing personal collection and most have been sourced from accurate music files extracted or ripped from the original games.
 Sources for music files include:

 - UnExoticA — a collection of music ripped from Amiga games and demos

 - project 2612 — a Sega Mega Drive/Genesis music archive

 - Project AY — a collection of music files generated on the General Instruments AY sound chip, as used in the ZX Spectrum and the Amstrad CPC

 - High Voltage SID Collection (HSCV) — a huge Commodore 64 music archive